AzuraCast/azuracast-docs/user-guide/sftp-server.md

 # Creating SFTP Users

+> You will only be able to connect to the SFTP server to manage your media if your station's storage location is a "Local" one to the server.
+If you're connecting to S3, Dropbox, etc. then you can instead use clients that can connect directly to the same storage location your station is using.
+{.is-info}

-Under the "Utilities" section of your station, you will see an entry labeled "SFTP Users".
+Under the `Media` sidebar menu for a given station, you will see an entry labeled `SFTP Users`.
 Click this to view existing users and the connection details for connecting to your server via an SFTP client of your choice.

 # Default Port